guardian/source-apps/android/README.md

 # The Source library for Android

-> [!Note]
-> ~~This is an exploratory project as we evolve Source to support the apps, and the accompanying code infra.~~

 ### Using the library

-Add the library dependency:
+The library is available on Maven Central.
+Add the library dependency to your `build.gradle.kts` file:

 ```kotlin
 implementation("com.gu.source:source-android:0.0.1")